Building a Strong Case for a Hunting Related Shooting Incident

 How OSCR360 aided In a HRSI Investigation

-A single shot rang out on a frigid, snowy evening in Western New York.
+A single shot rang out on a frigid, snowy evening.

 What was meant to be a relaxing walk after work, quickly became her final moments of breath.

 While not always fatal, a hunting related shooting incident is real and, in this instance, tragic.
 A woman walking her dogs was struck by a game hunter who mistook her for a white-tailed deer.

 The hunter would ultimately be charged with criminally negligent homicide, but as with any hunting related shooting incident, there are always a lot of questions surrounding the chain of events, the environmental surroundings, and the intent of the shooter.
 Further questions included whether investigators had documented the evidence well enough and how the case would be portrayed to the grand jury.

 Would justice prevail?